the-awwwesomes/css-magic/README.md

 #### **Disclaimer** :loudspeaker:
 These snippets of code are our small experiment, so be prepared that some things may not be supported on your browser.
 Nevertheless, have fun! :D
+You can always check [Can I Use](http://caniuse.com) website.
+Size of the package is 99MB - it's quite heavy :muscle:, because of the videos presenting the final results of the exercises.

 ## Folder `demo`
 You can find here examples and demo sites presenting CSS superpowers like: `background-blend-mode`, `clip-path`, `gradient`, `shape-outside` and `mask`.